-Pursuant to Applicable Law and Terms and Conditions Article VI, Section 6.2, the Academy shall achieve or demonstrate measurable progress for all groups of pupils toward the achievement of the educational goal identified in this Schedule 7b.
-Upon request, the Academy shall provide the Charter Schools Office with a written report, along with supporting data, assessing the Academy's progress toward achieving this goal.
-In addition, the College Board expects the Academy will meet the State of Michigan's accreditation standards pursuant to state and federal law.
+Pursuant to Applicable Law and Terms and Conditions of this Contract, including Article VI, Section 6.2, the Academy shall achieve or demonstrate measurable progress for all groups of pupils toward the achievement of the educational goal identified in this schedule.
+Upon request, the Academy shall provide Bay Mills Community College Charter Schools Office (BMCSO) with a written report, along with supporting data, assessing the Academy's progress toward achieving this goal.
+In addition, Bay Mills Community College Board of Regents Public School Academy Authorizing Body expects the Academy will meet the State of Michigan's accreditation standards pursuant to state and federal law.